City Guide for: Iruya, Salta, Argentina

 Activities

-• Explore Pucará de Tilcara
+• Explore the Pucará de Tilcara ruins

 • Visit the Museo Arqueológico Dr. Eduardo Casanova